mikehuntemann/9x16/04-reframing-the-frame/02-doing-9x16.md

 // the whole vs the sum of parts -> also skimming, fragmentation
 // Frame as Canvas -> collected material

-### How to do Research in a dynamic, fast pace, complex, multi-media environment?
-(General)
+How to do research in a dynamic, fast pace, complex, limitless, "multi-media" environment?

-you can not predict the future and know what you are going to learn how to be as long as possible open to any kind of output or "product"?
+If you can not predict the future and don't know what you are going to learn, how can my process be open to any kind of output or "product"?

+> "Good architectures allow major architectural decisions to be deferred.
+The job of an architect is not to make decisions, (...) it is to defer decision as long as possible to allow the program to be build in the absence of decisions, so that the decisions can be made later, with the most possible information." – [Uncle Bob Martin ("The Principles of Clean Architecture")](https://youtu.be/o_TH-Y78tt4?t=3993)

-"9x16" is about Know-how, an undirected research.
+"9x16" is about the "know-how", explored in a mostly undirected research.
-This work is a process, a series of experiments, an expedition.
+This work itself is a process, a series of experiments, an expedition.
-A dense documentation and reflection of my personal experience how I work with the Internet.
+It is a documentation and reflection of my personal experience how I work with and sometime against the Internet in general, multiple social networks and applications.

-### Messy Process, Well Documented
+### Messy Process, Well Documented (Outline)

 Cambridge Analytica,
 Facebook,